Dagmawi-22/invoice/README.md

 yarn dev
 ```

-Finally, open your preferred browser at http://localhost:3000 and browse through the app.
+Finally, open your preferred browser and go to http://localhost:3000 and browse through the app.
 Thank you!